yuanz03/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to save a player as captain under player's details
+1. User requests to save a player as captain under player's details.
-2. AddressBook updates if player is captain under player's detail
+2. PlayBook updates if player is captain under player's detail.

     Use case ends.